CommitBART: A Large Pre-trained Model for GitHub Commits: CommitBART

 \subsubsection{Cross-Modal Generation}

-We design two bidirectional conversion generation tasks for the message and code to improve model in generating a coherent commit message or correct changed code.
+Although denoising objectives ensure that the model learns better token representations, the existing code pre-trained models~\cite{wang2021codet5, guo2022unixcoder} have proved that bimodal generation helps the decoder generate high-quality text output.
+Hence, we also design two bidirectional conversion generation tasks for GitHub commits to improve the model in generating the natural language text or the code.
 We formulate both cross-modal generation tasks as follows:

 where $X_{\mathrm{Gen}}$ is the input sequence and $Y$ is the target sequence for generation.